 If your lighting just needs a makeover, rather than a complete overhaul, we suggest the cheaper (and easier) fix of trying a new shade or spraypainting the fixture.
 If you really hate the fixture, you might want to replace it completely, either on your own or with help from an electrician.
 For those who rent or - for other reasons - can't replace a fixture, we have a few tips for working around the problem.

-- Change the Shade: This is one of the simplest and least expensive ways to update an old light fixture, and it can completely change the look of a bathroom.
-Hardware and lighting stores sell bathroom shades and kits, and they can help you match a new shade to your old fixture.
+- Change the Shade: This is one of the simplest and least expensive ways to update an old light fixture, and it can completely change the look of a bathroom. lighting stores sell bathroom shades and kits, and they can help you match a new shade to your old fixture.
 For tips on replacing shades on your own, click here.

 - Spraypaint the Old Fixture: Cheap, brassy fixtures are a common problem in old apartment bathrooms.
 When the finish (not the style) of the fixture bothers you, spraypaint is an easy fix.
 Turn off the power circuit (this step is important!), remove the fixture from the wall or ceiling with a screwdriver, spray it with primer and a couple coats of color, then reinstall.
 For tips on removing and reinstalling the fixture, see this post.

 - Replace the Light Fixture Yourself: If you're handy and your project involves a one-to-one replacement, you may want to consider swtiching out a ceiling fixture or pendant on your own.
 (For a good overview of what constitutes a DIYable electrical project, see this article from This Old House.)
 The most important step is to turn off the power supply from your home's circuit panel before you do anything.
 For other steps, click here.